data-mie/dbt-course/labs/lab2.md

             - unique
             - not_null
   ```
-  (2) Execute `dbt test` in the console at the bottom of your screen to make sure all the tests pass.
+  (2) Execute `dbt test` in the console to make sure all the tests pass.
 </details>

 ### 2. Add columns to your `customers` model that contain how many orders the customer had in the last 30, 90 and 360 days.